-About once a week, I get an inquiry from someone looking for a yoga teacher training program or, a recently “graduate” looking for a job or “mentoring opportunities.”
+About once a week, I get an inquiry from someone looking for a yoga teacher training program or, a recent grad looking for a job or mentoring opportunities.
 It’s easy to see why people want to teach yoga and do what they love.
-However, from where I stand, there seems to be some troubling (maybe slightly sinister) market forces at work out there concocting a glut of young, under-prepared, overly in-debt teachers.
+However, from where I stand, there seem to be some troubling (maybe slightly sinister) market forces at work out there concocting a glut of young, under-prepared, overly in-debt teachers.

 So why the boom in Teacher Training programs?
 I see three main market forces at work:

 1) They’re lucrative and provide the lion’s share of revenue for bricks and mortar yoga studios to pay the rent.
 Starting at $2000-2500 for a 200 hour basic program, you multiply that by 15-20 students participating and you can make a good chunk of change.
 Moreover, you can wedge in the teacher trainings at off-hours on weekends when the studio isn’t being optimized, say on Saturday evenings or Sunday afternoons.
 Better yet, offer an on-line component so you don’t even need to provide space.
 Really?
 On-line teacher training?
 Would you like a massage therapist or a doctor trained on-line?
 But, all the schools are doing it!
 Why? (see number 3).